 - your message should not deviate from what is indicated in the subject line otherwise it may be perceived as clickbait (if you’ve ever been rick-rolled you know how lame clickbaiting is)

-- just like in the subject line avoid words which are associated with spam (I’ll be doing another long form post about message content in which I’ll list the spam words which should be avoided)
+- just like in the subject line avoid words that are associated with spam (I’ll be doing another long-form post about message content in which I’ll list the spam words which should be avoided)

-- personalize where possible with a focus on crafting content that provides some type of value to the end recipient, e.g. an insight, interest resource, even humor can count as value
+- personalize where possible with a focus on crafting content that provides some type of value to the end recipient, e.g. an insight, interest resource, even humour can count as value

 Purpose of message content

 The content in your message can make or break your campaign.
 Too many sales devs want to progress too fast in the sale cycle.
 They are not taking the prospect’s needs into consideration.
 One of the biggest mistakes you can make while doing cold outreach is to try to sell your product in the message.
 The message is not at all a channel for selling a product or a service, it is in fact the initiation of an early stage dialogue with a potentially interested party.